lumeland/lume.land/docs/core/multiple-pages.md

 ---
 title: Create multiple pages
-description: Generators allows to create multiple pages from an unique source file
+description: Generators allow creating multiple pages from one unique source file
 order: 8
 related:
   - /docs/core/searching/
   - /docs/core/render-order/
 ---

-It's possible with Lume to generate more than one page from the same source file.
+It's possible to generate more than one page from the same source file with Lume.
 This is useful to generate pages programmatically using an external source like a database or an API.

 ## Basic example